BZoennchen/supercollider-book/_sources/chapters/sounddesign/am.md

 DC (direct current) results in an offset of the signal.
 ```

-This effect can be avoided by using the [LeakDC](https://doc.sccode.org/Classes/LeakDC.html) *unit generator* which trys to center a signal on the amplitude-axis.
+This effect can be avoided by using the [LeakDC](https://doc.sccode.org/Classes/LeakDC.html) *unit generator* which tries to center a signal on the amplitude-axis.

 ```isc
 ({